Ulster Bank – business banking analysis and reviews

 Small Business Loan

 Borrow between £1,000 and £50,000 on a fixed interest rate for up to seven years.
-Representative APR is 12.35%.
-See best business loans.
+Representative APR is 12.24%.
+See the best business loans.

 Fixed Interest Rate Loan

-If you need larger sums, apply for a loan between £25,001 and £10,000,000, to be repaid over 3, 5, 7, 10, 15, 20, or 25 years.
+If you need larger sums, apply for a loan between £25,001 and £10m with a loan repayment term up to 25 years.
+Rates can be fixed for 3, 5, 7, 10 & 15 years.
 These loans may need to be secured against an asset.
 There will be no early exit fees if you wish to repay your loan early.

 Variable Rate Loan